 B. If a customer contacts the Commission or its staff before contacting the utility, the supplier, or the subscriber organization, the customer shall be advised of Regulation .03 of this chapter and referred to the utility, supplier, or the subscriber organization.

-C. The Office of External Relations may review and investigate an inquiry referred by the Commission, its staff, or a customer.
+C. The Consumer Affairs Division may review and investigate an inquiry referred by the Commission, its staff, or a customer.

-(1) If the OER initiates an investigation, it shall:
+(1) If the CAD initiates an investigation, it shall:

 (a) Inform the utility or supplier in writing that an investigation shall be opened; and